saadsohail05/Web-Programming/Week 6 Lecture 1+2/Readme.md

 ## Task 06 : Finding Total Width of an Element
 ### Description
-I have created an HTML page with various elements (div, p, button) each having a class and an ID attribute.
-Using jQuery, you have added an event listener that displays the class and ID of the clicked element.
+I have calculated the total width of the <p> element using jQuery's outerWidth() method, including its width, padding, and border.
+The calculated total width is then displayed.
 ### Screenshots
 ![alt text](<Task 06 Screenshot.png>)